WordPress Security 2022: The Ultimate Guide to Secure WordPress

 <Files wp-login.php> order deny,allow Deny from all Allow from 00.000.000.000 </Files>

-This method works great when using certain internet connection.
+This method works great when using a certain internet connection.
 If you access from the public wifi connection, then this method is not useful.

 3. Two-Factor Authentication

 This feature enables the major security layer.
-Google provide it for its services like Gmail account.
+Google provides it for its services like Gmail account.
 With activating two-factor authentication on Gmail account whenever you want to login to your account, it requires phone verification.
 For enabling such kind of service on WordPress, you need to install a plugin.
 Two Factor Authentication (Google Authenticator), Clef and Google Authenticator are some of the best plugins for two-factor authentication.

 Let’s just discuss the Google Authenticator – Two Factor Authentication which is developed by MiniOrange.
 After activating the plugin click MiniOrange at the sidebar of the WordPress and Register an account.